Should Clarke have lost June 26, 2018? Yes, but she won.

-To some, CD 9 has the shape of Lady Liberty’s torch, to others, it might be more like a wine glass as it narrows from Crown Heights into Flatbush, Ditmas Park, and Sheepshead Bay (See map).
-Contining to establish this network that moves our needs and interests to the forefront is what political should be all about.
+To some, CD 9 has the shape of Lady Liberty’s torch; to others, it might be more like a wine glass as it narrows from Crown Heights into Flatbush, Ditmas Park Sheepshead Bay (See map).
+Continuing to establish this network that moves our needs and interests to the forefront is what politics should be all about.
 Old school maybe, but better than empty promises.

 The 9th is a vote-workable district.

-An analysis of the 9th CD’s demography is easy to conduct, and it can be analyzed into individual census tracts with election district connections to initiate the task of listening during a canvass.
-To get listeners a small network of walkers during the spring with clipboards, V-registration and interview forms and the PR Literature has two entire train station networks to work.
+An analysis of the 9th CD’s demography is easy to conduct.
+It can be analyzed into individual census tracts with election district connections to initiate listening during a canvass.
+A small network of walkers during the spring with clipboards, V-registration, and interview forms, and the PR Literature has two entire train station networks to work to get listeners.
 (Statistics pdf draft) Next, a look at the vote-rich districts and the challenges each represents.
-Half of the election districts and polling sites are covered with people at train stations — See Election Districts).
+Half of the election districts and polling sites are covered with people at train stations (See Election Districts).
 You will find a picture of a Google map with polling sites and train stations for organizing purposes and instructions on how to participate.

 The 9th can produce progressive reform narratives worthy of national attention.

-The 2018 election was not only about Democrats beating Republicans, it was about pushing Democrats to get our house in order.
+The 2018 election was not only about Democrats beating Republicans, and it was about pushing Democrats to get our house in order.
 Movements such as Indivisible on the national front have serious concerns regarding the future of the Democracy.
-(Issues) We are a beautifully diverse district, right down the middle of Brooklyn — from Crown Heights to Bensonhurst we are the world.
-OK so there are some toward the tail end with whom we might disaggree.
+(Issues) We are a beautifully diverse district, right down the middle of Brooklyn — from Crown Heights to Bensonhurst, we are the world.
+OK, so there are some toward the tail end with whom we might disagree.
 That is where we should be with something positive to say about how these voters feel.

-The 9th is a district that can enjoy a dialogue and a useful home-based narrative.
+The 9th is a district that can enjoy dialogue and a useful home-based narrative.